sinai-dev/OSLDocs/API/SL_EnchantmentRecipe.md

 The `WeatherConditions` field is a list of WeatherCondition objects.
 Each of these has:
 * `WeatherType` (enum): One of: `Clear`, `Rain`, `Snow` or `SeasonEffect`.
-* `Invert` (true/false): Like the Invert field on SL_EffectCondition, this flips the result of the evaluation.
+* `Invert` (boolean): Like the Invert field on SL_EffectCondition, this flips the result of the evaluation.

 In Xml, this might look like:
 ```xml